hematthi/SysSimPyPlots/docs/source/loading.rst

 The data you download from following the :ref:`"Downloading simulated catalogs" section <downloading_catalogs>` contains a number of catalog pairs, each consisting of:

-- a "physical catalog": a set of intrinsic, physical planetary systems (before any observations; contains properties like the true orbital periods, planet radii, etc.)
+- a "**physical catalog**": a set of intrinsic, physical planetary systems (before any observations; contains properties like the true orbital periods, planet radii, etc.)
-- an "observed catalog": a set of transiting and detected planet candidates derived from a physical catalog (after a Kepler-like mission; contains properties like the measured orbital periods, transit depths, etc.)
+- an "**observed catalog**": a set of transiting and detected planet candidates derived from a physical catalog (after a Kepler-like mission; contains properties like the measured orbital periods, transit depths, etc.)

 Loading physical catalogs